Cuba–United States relations: Trade relations

+Cuban medical missions

+Cuba’s medical missions, a key export service, have long been a source of diplomatic and trade tensions with the United States.
+In 2025, U.S. Secretary of State Marco Rubio expanded these sanctions, restricting visas for Cuban officials and global collaborators.
+Caribbean leaders, reliant on Cuban doctors, have pushed back, with some, like Barbados' prime minister Mia Mottley, condemning the U.S. stance.
+Amid bipartisan U.S. opposition, Cuba continues to provide medical aid to nations worldwide, generating revenue and maintaining trade partnerships.

 Academic relations

 Academic relations between the two nations have fluctuated, but have generally been limited since 1959.
 Breaking diplomatic ties 1961 stopped the routine flow of intellectual exchanges.
-As relations improve between United States and Soviet Union in the 1970s, increased academic ties with Cuba became possible.
-For example, several American universities established departments of Cuban studies, while some Cuban universities set up American studies programs.
-Typically the main emphasis was on literary and cultural history.
-The Carter administration relaxed travel restrictions in the late 1970s, but Reagan reimposed them after 1981.
+As relations improved between the U.S. and Soviet Union in the 1970s, increased academic ties with Cuba became possible.
+American universities established departments of Cuban studies, while some Cuban universities set up American studies programs.
+President Jimmy Carter relaxed travel restrictions in the late-1970s, but Reagan reimposed them after 1981.
 As the Cold War ended in the late 1980s, restrictions were again relaxed.
-In 1992, the Toricelli Law set up "Track 2," which facilitated intellectual cooperation between the two countries.
-Under Democratic President Bill Clinton, a 1999 executive directive granted licenses to universities for study abroad programs in Cuba in 1999.
-In 2001, however, Republican President George W. Bush reversed that decision, restricting travel through new legislation and the renewal of older laws.
-Under Democrat Barack Obama restrictions were cut back, but were reimposed under Pres.
-Donald Trump.
+Under President Bill Clinton, a 1999 executive directive granted licenses to universities for study abroad programs in Cuba in 1999.
+In 2001, President George W. Bush reversed that decision, restricting travel through new legislation and the renewal of older laws.
+Under President Barack Obama restrictions were cut back, but were reimposed under Presidents Donald Trump and Joe Biden.

 Guantánamo Bay

-The U.S. continues to operate a naval base at Guantánamo Bay under a 1903 lease agreement "for the time required for the purposes of coaling and naval stations".
-The U.S. issues a check to Cuba annually for its lease, but since the revolution, Cuba has cashed only one payment.
-The Cuban government opposes the treaty, arguing that it violates article 52 of the 1969 Vienna Convention on the Law of Treaties, titled "Coercion of a State by the threat or use of force".

-The leasing of land like the Guantánamo Bay tract was one of the requirements of the Platt Amendment, conditions for the withdrawal of United States troops remaining in Cuba following the Spanish–American War.
+The U.S. government operates a naval base on the island's Guantánamo Bay, which houses a military installation, coaling station, and detention camp.
+Since 1974, the U.S. has paid the Cuban government $4,085 per year to lease the bay.
+The lease was previously $2,000 per year (paid in gold) until 1934, when it was set to match the value of gold in dollars.
+The military base is located on 45 sqmi of land and water on the shore of the bay at the southeastern end of Cuba.
+The ownership and operation of the naval base has been politically contentious amid broader bilateral relations.
+The leasing of land like the Guantánamo Bay tract was one of the requirements of the Platt Amendment, conditions for the withdrawal of U.S. troops remaining in Cuba following the Spanish–American War.